NetanelBollag/simple-psql-mcp/README.md

    - `test_connection` - Verify the database connection is working

 2. **Resources**
-   - The list of tables in database schema
+   - The server checks which tables exist, list them, and when choosing one the schema is attached to the prompt

 3. **Prompts**
    - Query generation templates